-The 1H / 2H exchange kinetic monitored by FTIR spectroscopy provide information related to the conformation of proteins.
-Indeed, the exchange rate depends on the stability of the secondary structure and on the accessibility of the peptide bond to the aqueous environment.
+The 1H / 2H exchange kinetic provides information about protein conformation, since the exchange rate depends on the stability of the secondary structure and on the accessibility of the peptide bond to the aqueous environment.
 It is an efficient way to compare the tertiary structure of proteins in several experimental conditions.

 All the FTIR spectra (61) of one kinetics recorded for protein 1 condition 1 sample.
 The FTIR spectra are gradually coloured from blue to red according to increasing deuteration time.